Treatment options fall into several categories from the least to the most invasive and include the following:

 Medications – Many abnormal heart rhythms can be controlled with medications or treat related conditions such as high blood pressure, coronary artery disease, heart failure, and heart attack.
 Medications are also used to reduce the risk of blood clots in patients with certain types of abnormal heart rhythms.

-Electronic Devices – By delivering a controlled electric shock to the heart, defibrillators or cardioverters “shock” the heart back into a normal heart rhythm.
+Cardiovascular Implantable Electronic Device (CIED) – By delivering a controlled electric shock to the heart, defibrillators or cardioverters “shock” the heart back into a normal heart rhythm.
 Sometimes the devices are external, such as in an emergency situation.
 Often, the electronics are implanted in the patient’s chest.

 Pacemakers – Devices that “pace” the heart rate when it is too slow (bradycardia) can take over for the heart’s natural pacemaker, the sinoatrial node, when it is not working properly.
 Pacemakers monitor and regulate the rhythm of the heart and send electrical signals to stimulate the heart if it is beating too slowly.